jonathanschilling/indata2json/README.md

   `rbs`   boundary coefficients of SIN(m*theta-n*zeta) for R [m]; non-stellarator-symmetric

   `zbc`   boundary coefficients of COS(m*theta-n*zeta) for Z [m]; non-stellarator-symmetric

-### free-boundary parameters

-  `lfreeb`   =T, run in free boundary mode if mgrid_file exists

-  `mgrid_file`   full path for vacuum Green's function data

-  `extcur`   array of currents in each external current group.
-Used to
-             multiply Green''s function for fields and loops read in from MGRID file.
-Should use real current units (A).

-  `nvacskip`   number of iteration steps between accurate calculation of vacuum
-               response; use fast interpolation scheme in between

-### flags for internal hacks

-  `lforbal`   =T, use non-variational forces to ensure <EQUIF> = 0;
-              =F, use variational form of forces, <EQUIF> ~ 0

 If you have read this far, please consider leaving a star for this repo :-)